 Self-grooming Habits: One of their best habits is that they groom themselves and they shed very less.
 And because of their self-grooming habit, you won’t feel any typical doggie smell in Basenjis.

-Some other Unusual Habits: They prefer to get attached with a single or at most two persons in a family.
+Some other Unusual Habits: They prefer to get attached to a single or at most two persons in a family.
 Unlike other dogs, they don’t feel comfortable with non-canine pets.
 If you have birds, rats, ferrets, or other small pets, we’d recommend you not getting a Basenji.

 They can Stand: Yes, they can stand on their hind legs and they often do so when sensing anything curious.

 The Second Least Intelligent Dog Breed: Shocked?
 Yes, this lightning-fast dog is ranked as the second least intelligent dog breed by Stanley Coren in his book The Intelligence of Dogs.
-The first one in the list is an Afghan Hound.
+The first one on the list is an Afghan Hound.

 Graceful and Elegant: Regardless of all the conspiracy theories of Basenjis, they are graceful and sober.
 They are highly-balanced while running at whatever speed they can get.
 When it comes to choosing the best athletic dog, Basenji can easily be chosen.